alan-turing-institute/AutisticaCitizenScience/project-communications/academic-updates/researchfish-updates-2021.md

 In-kind contribution	Yes
 In-kind contribution currency	EUR Euro
 Give an estimate of the in-kind value.
 2000 Contributions Made	We have shared our research with CRI, and provided them with a full presentation of the project and its aims by the Principle Investigator Kirstie Whitaker.
-We have also provided developmental internship opportunities for CRI students: doctoral students Katharina Kloppenborg and Sowmya Raja, who have both been offered substantial support and mentorship from the research team.
+We have also provided developmental internship opportunities for two CRI doctoral students, who have both been offered substantial support and mentorship from the research team.
-Partner Contributions	CRI has provided us with pro bono support from two highly skilled students at a doctorl level to run user-testing and develop the platform.
+Partner Contributions	CRI has provided us with pro bono support from two highly skilled students at a doctoral level to run user-testing and develop the platform.
 They have also provided opportunities to disseminate the project's work and values which has been mutually beneficial.
 Year Commenced	2020
 Year Ended	Still Active
 URL
-Resultant Outcomes	Openly published user testing results with diverse autistic participants, as well as documentation for how other researchers could run them. https://github.com/alan-turing-institute/Autistica CitizenScience/tree/master/community-recommendatio ns/user-tests.
+Resultant Outcomes	Openly published user testing results with diverse autistic participants, as well as documentation for how other researchers could run them. https://github.com/alan-turing-institute/Autistica CitizenScience/tree/master/community-recommendations/user-tests.
 Presentation for CRI on "Participatory citizen science to improve autistic people's lives'.
 DOI: 10.5281/zenodo.3766923.
-Ongoing development support for AutSPACEs platform by skilled intern.
+Ongoing development support for AutSPACEs platform by a skilled intern.
 Categorisation of impact	Cultural
 Formally Governed	Yes